seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 No remedy.

 **CRESSIDA**
-A woful Cressid ’mongst the merry Greeks!
+A woful Cressid 'mongst the merry Greeks!
 When shall we see again?

 **TROILUS**
-Hear me, my love: be thou but true of heart,–
+Hear me, my love: be thou but true of heart,--

 **CRESSIDA**
 I true! how now! what wicked deem is this?